gclarkjr5/iceberg_pres/iceberg/src/db.md

-# Why not use a database?
+# Why not just use a database?

 - Enter Iceberg, but at this point why not just use a database?
     - databases are closed proprietary systems